archimatetool/archi-modelrepository-plugin/README.md

 ## What is this?

-This is an extension to Archi that allows the sharing and versioning of Archi models in a Git Repository.
+This is an extension to Archi that allows the sharing and versioning of Archi models in a Repository.
 It's a work in progress.
 Enjoy!

 Here is a basic vision and principles guiding the work:
 ![architeamworkvision](https://cloud.githubusercontent.com/assets/5757396/25773905/66ecf38a-3286-11e7-807a-1be70e509a32.jpg)